soil-initiative/stacks/proposals/stacks/Overview.md

 At the core of this proposal is the ability to create and switch between multiple stacks.
 Our running example will be a lightweight thread manager, in which each lightweight thread has its own stack, and the manager switches between these stacks (and its own).

-### Leaf References
+### Stack References

 A stack has two endpoints: its *root* (i.e. initial frame), and its *leaf* (i.e. active frame).
-Both prior proposals for stack switching have used references to the *root* of the stack, and implemented switching through *yielding* and *resuming*.
-But the root of a stack does not know where its leaf is, and when you resume to a stack its the leaf rather than the root that tells you what to update the stack-pointer and instruction-pointer registers to.
-As such, both prior proposals implemented stack yielding by walking the stack to find its root and store a pointer to the current leaf in the root.
-All in all, this made stack switching more expensive than it needs to be.

-Here we instead propose to use references to the *leaf* of the stack.
+In this proposal, a `stackref` is a reference to the *leaf* of a stack.
-And rather than yielding and resuming stacks, we simply switch stacks.
-In a stack switch, the current stack transfers control to a given leaf reference for some stack and hands off the reference to the current stack's own leaf in the process.
-This conceptually amounts to simply swapping the current contents of the stack- and instruction-pointer registers with whatever registers are (together) holding the leaf reference of the target stack.
+Consequently, we can switch between stacks by simply swapping the current contents of the stack- and instruction-pointer registers with whatever registers are (together) holding the leaf reference of the stack being switched to.
-In particular, there is no need to search the stack to find the root of the current stack.
+In particular, there is no need to search the stack to find the root of the current stack in order to *detach* it, a topic we discuss later.

-We give these leaf-reference values the type `stackref`.

 #### Linearity

-Once someone switches to the leaf reference of some stack, it is important that no one else switch to that same leaf reference.
+Once someone switches to some stack, it is important that no one else switch to that same stack.
-The reason is that the stack changes immediately when it is switched to, invalidating the stack- and code-pointer that comprised the leaf reference.
+The reason is that the stack changes immediately when it is switched to, invalidating the stack- and code-pointer that comprised the reference.
 For this reason, `stackref` must be a (nearly) *linear* type so that its values cannot be duplicated.
 This requires some clarifications for and variations to a few instructions.
 In particular, various `get` and `set` instructions would be disallowed for linear types, and instead one would use `get_clear` (which replaces the read variable's contents with null) and `set_cleared` (which traps if the variable's contents were not null).
 But overall, most of WebAssembly is unphased.
+(Although linear types are difficult to use in type systems for high-level languages, they align well with type systems for low-level languages.)

 ### Stack Switching